Leaving Mormonism

 The bolded headings below are assertions of what I now believe.
 I include some brief explanation and links to related sources.
 When relevant I try to respond to the main pro-church arguments I’ve been able to find.

 My goal is to provide some initial structure for your own investigation.
 You can decide which topics are most important (including topics I haven't listed, of course) and drill down as deeply as you feel necessary.
-If you'd like to read more pro-church sources, check out Mormonr, Latter-day hope, and FAIR.
+If you'd like to read more pro-church sources, check out Mormonr, Mormonism With The Murph, and FAIR.
+If you're wondering about Christianity in general, I'd also recommend Bart Ehrman.

 Joseph Smith dictating the Book of Mormon was not a miracle

-I think the oral composition model is compelling.
-One part of that is we likely overestimate the difficulty for JS to dictate the BoM because we're from a highly literate culture, whereas oral composition and storytelling were much more prevalent in JS's culture.
+It is entirely plausible that JS composed the BoM orally, without assistance (divine or otherwise).
+We likely overestimate the difficulty for JS to dictate the BoM because we're from a highly literate culture, whereas oral composition and storytelling were much more prevalent in JS's culture.
+JS was intelligent, but not impossibly so.

 Joseph Smith’s Book of Abraham translation was incorrect